openvinotoolkit/training_extensions/pytorch_toolkit/person_reidentification/README.md

 # Person re-identification

-This repository contains training and inference code for person re-identification neural network.
-The network is based on [OSNet](https://arxiv.org/abs/1905.00953) architecture provided by [torchreid](https://github.com/KaiyangZhou/deep-person-reid.git) module.
-The code supports conversion to ONNX format and inference OpenVINO models.
+This repository contains training and inference code for person re-identification neural networks.
+The networks are based on [OSNet](https://arxiv.org/abs/1905.00953) architecture provided by [torchreid](https://github.com/KaiyangZhou/deep-person-reid.git) project.
+The code supports conversion to ONNX format and inference of OpenVINO models.

 ## Setup